Do you feel it?

 We all do.

-Otherwise, we are thinking and feeling all kinds of things that we don’t want to think or feel.
+Otherwise, you’re thinking and feeling all kinds of things that you don’t want to think or feel.

 If you go to all of this trouble to make a vision board and then just tuck it away in your office or under your bed and don’t look at it to remind yourself of what you want, then I’m not sure there’s much point to it.

-In fact, this is where I think a lot of vision board exercises fail.
+In fact, this is the other main reason vision board exercises fail.

 You can’t just think about what you want; that’s only the first step.
 For sure, it’s a critical first step, but you have to keep going.
 But you have to take action.